fabohax/stalkr/README.md

-this are the Stacks & Clarity Docs in one repo.
+## Stacks & Clarity Docs in one repo

-is intended to be up-to-date documentation for using as direct reference
+is intended to be up-to-date documentation for using as direct reference / context for LLMs

 any PR is welcome